 Weaving of Mosi is a process involving harvesting, boiling and bleaching ramie plants, spinning yarn from the fibre, and weaving it on traditional looms.
 Weaving is transmitted in women-led family operations where mothers transmit techniques and skills to their daughters or daughters-in-law.
 The region of Hansan, Republic of Korea, boasts fertile land and sea winds that allow ramie plants to thrive.
 Mosi cloth is used to produce a variety of clothing from dress suits and military uniforms to mourning garments.

 Series: 2011 Inscriptions on the Representative List

 Credits: Jung Sung-hun, director.
-BPLUS PICTURES CO, publisher.
-Cultural Heritage Administration, Republic of Korea, producer.
+BPLUS PICTURES CO, producer.
+Cultural Heritage Administration, Republic of Korea, co-producer.

 LICENSING: for inquiries about licensing or requests for CD/DVD copies of this material, please contact the publisher or the author directly.
 You may also wish to consult our FAQs 6 to 9